Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Color is everywhere, and capturing some to keep can be fun and messy!
 Learn about respectful collection of natural materials, then take a short hike to sample from the woods, fields and trails around Eastman Nature Center.
 Use a mortar and pestle to release the essence of flower, leaf and soil, and create your own palette before creating a painted record of the shades you discover.

-In My Neighborhood: Bears
+In My Neighborhood: Snakes

 Micro Camp